Mancha01/MyMusicApp/ProjectNotes.md

 #Iterating over a data source and consuming individual properties of data source in a design using the map method:
 Dynamic UI: Songs UI and time format

+#Formatting date and time using formatDuration library:
+Dynamic UI: Songs UI and time format

+#Global state for components to be able to communicate with each other[Using Easy Peasy(an alternative option would be Redux or hooks plus the context Api)]:
+State Management: Player State with Easy Peasy

+#Using React Howler: A React.js wrapper for howler.js (audio player). howler.js is an audio library for the modern web.
+It defaults to Web Audio API and falls back to HTML5 Audio.
+State Management: Player Controls Ui